 There were a large number of talented football players who enlisted with the 2/4th including Lou Daily and Joe Pearce who returned home as well as Con Ryan, McCafferty and L. White.
 Many talented players lived in the Goldfields such as Ron Badock, Haligan, etc. as well other towns with a concentrated population like Collie, Albany, Bunbury, Geraldton where players such as Annesley and Wheelock lived.

-Those who did not return include Alf Mussman and Bill Innes who played for East Perth, John William (Jack) Sanderson played for West Perth and Ron Burchell and Hellmrich played for Swan Districts.
+Those team players who did not return include Alf Mussman and Bill Innes who played for East Perth, John William (Jack) Sanderson played for West Perth and Ron Burchell and Hellmrich played for Swan Districts.

 Football was unpaid and certainly young men and boys could not concentrate entirely on their sporting career.
 They had to work to support themselves.
 Most would not have had a car, nor would their parents and certainly not a vehicle with which their son could drive himself to training and footy!
 These were the years of depression and to have a job often was a blessing.